paulsumit1993/DailyFeed/README.md

 - Enjoy and don't forget to ★ the repo.
 - Running on real device
  - Change the Bundle identifier of the project.
- - Enable App Groups entitlement (Paid Apple developer account required).
+ - Enable App Groups entitlement for Today widget to work (Paid Apple developer account required).
  - Change the Realm Shared DB setup `forSecurityApplicationGroupIdentifier` to the App groups identifier.

 # Screenshots